ohmage/server/README.md

 ## EasyPost

-EasyPost, after the web application server has fully started up, will be accessible on port 4567 of the host machine.
-You can refer to the wiki to learn how to authenticate and read and write data to Ohmage using its web services API:
+EasyPost, after the web application server has fully started up, will be accessible on port 4567 of the host machine, at http://\<host url\>:4567/ohmage/EasyPost.html You can refer to the wiki to learn how to authenticate and read and write data to Ohmage using its web services API:

 <https://github.com/ohmage/server/wiki/3.x-Documentation>